sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 [ACCORDION-BEGIN [Step 2: ](Create a new order details page)]

-This page will show related details for a order.
+This page will show related details for an order.
 In this page, you will add an **Object Header** control that is used to display information (like first name, last name, date of birth, email address & phone number) about the header of an object and **Static Key Value** control to display key value pair items like address, city, postal code & country.

 In SAP Web IDE project, Right click on the **Pages** folder | **New MDK Page** | **Section Page** | **Next**.